KxSystems/docs/docs/wp/gui/index.md

 It should be noted that while it is possible to build a dynamic query as shown in the below example, it is vulnerable to injection attacks.
-Production systems should be more robust in dealing with these kinds of attacks, though this is beyond the scope of this whitepaper.
+Production systems should be more robust in dealing with these kinds of attacks, though this is beyond the scope of this white paper.

 Below is an example of a class and GUI that has been constructed using simple dropdowns and text boxes yet creates a flexible and powerful